sushiroll4093/clone/Quick-Start.md

 $ ruby -v
 ```

-You also need the [xmlsec library](http://www.aleksey.com/xmlsec/) installed.
-The easiest way to get that is via [homebrew](http://mxcl.github.com/homebrew/).
+You also need Postgres and the [xmlsec library](http://www.aleksey.com/xmlsec/) installed.
+The easiest way to get these is via [homebrew](http://mxcl.github.com/homebrew/).
 Once you have homebrew installed, just run:

 ```
-$ brew install xmlsec1
+$ brew install xmlsec1 postgresql
 ```

 Ruby Gems